 During this programme of communication and engagement, Whitehouse built up excellent relations with Commission policy-makers, MEPs and other trade associations with similar interests.

 The idea of classifying VLCDs under the definition of medical foods has now been abandoned, as the new legislation, Regulation (EU) 609/2013 on food intended for infants and young children, food for special medical purposes, and total diet replacement for weight control was adopted in summer 2013.
 Instead, total diet replacements for weight control will benefit from a specific set of rules – setting out specific compositional and labelling criteria – that were developed by the European Commission following an opinion by the European Food Safety Authority.

 Initially these rules were highly unfavourable to the industry, as they specified compositional criteria that would have made VLCDs as a product category so commercially unviable that it would have disappeared from the market.
-Drawing on previous relationships, however, Whitehouse has deployed scientific and safety arguments with the Commission, presented a united industry front in co-operation with trade groups and ensured the support of interested MEPs.
-This combination of tactics has resulted in the Commission delaying the previously the passage of this unfavourable legislation whilst they review its appropriateness and later introducing a five years transition period for new measures to apply.
+Drawing on previous relationships, however, Whitehouse has deployed scientific and safety arguments with the Commission, presented a united industry front in co-operation with other trade groups and ensured the support of interested MEPs.
+This combination of tactics has resulted in the Commission delaying the passage of this unfavourable legislation whilst they review its appropriateness and later introducing a five years transition period for new measures to apply.

 Additionally, the European VLCD Industry Group has established a good relationship and reputation with policy makers at the EU level, notably the European Commission, and is now consulted on all developments affecting this particular food sector.